Legume: Nitrogen fixation

-In many traditional and organic farming practices, crop rotation involving legumes is common.
-By alternating between legumes and non-legumes, sometimes planting non-legumes two times in a row and then a legume, the field usually receives a sufficient amount of nitrogenous compounds to produce a good result, even when the crop is non-leguminous.
-Legumes are sometimes referred to as "green manure".
+In many traditional and organic farming practices, crop rotation or polyculture involving legumes is common.
+By alternating between legumes and non-legumes, or by growing both together for part of the growing season, the field can receive a sufficient amount of nitrogenous compounds to produce a good result without adding nitrogenous fertilizer.
+Legumes are often used as green manure.

-Sri Lanka developed the farming practice known as coconut-soybean intercropping.
+Sri Lanka developed the polyculture practice known as coconut-soybean intercropping.
 Grain legumes are grown in coconut (Cocos nuficera) groves in two ways: intercropping or as a cash crop.
 These are grown mainly for their protein, vegetable oil and ability to uphold soil fertility.
 However, continuous cropping after 3–4 years decrease grain yields significantly.